lynn/toki-wile/README.md

 Ithkuil is [©2004-2021 by John Quijada](http://ithkuil.net/).
 Toki Pona [was invented by Sonja Lang](http://tokipona.org/).

 ## Phonology
-It's like toki pona (aeiou ptksjnlmw), but with consonant clusters, geminated consonants, and adjacent vowels (`au` is pronounced /a.u/, not /aw/ or /au̯/).
+It's like toki pona (aeiou ptksjnlmw), but with consonant clusters, geminated consonants, diphthongs (`au ai eu ei ou oi`) and hiatus (all other vowel pairs found in the language).
 Stress is on the first syllable of each word.

 ## Words and sentences
 There are two kinds of words: **pronouns** and **formatives**.